LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 ## dotenv with Python

 Let's demonstrate with the [python-dotenv](https://github.com/theskumar/python-dotenv) library first.
-The example console application uses python-dotenv library to store the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) credentials and configurations.
+The example console application uses the library to store the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) credentials and configurations for the application.

 ### <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?